martin-rizzo/TensorInfo/README.md

 ## Getting Started

-To use TensorMap, ensure your environment supports C++20 or later.
+To use TensorInfo, ensure your environment supports C++20 or later.
 Clone the repository and build using meson.
 Contributions and feedback are welcome as the project evolves.

 ## License